andreijw/ThreadedFileFinder/README.md

 - One improvement that could be made is to have a single thread search for a batch of substrings.
 This would be useful if there are a lot of substrings to search for.
 This would reduce the number of threads created and thus reduce the overhead of creating and managing threads.
 - Each thread is writing and locking the vector per file found.
 This could be improved by having a single thread write to the vector or only writing out a batch of files per lock, this would reduce the contention on the vector and improve performance.
 Another approach is to use a lock free data structure like a lock free queue
 - Fix the 1 non cross platform function _kbhit() to a cross platform solution.
+- Add a file count variable to the FileScanner object to keep track of the number of files scanned, this would be useful for the dump command.
+- Better test the memory pressure and look for memory leaks using Valgrind or Dr.Memory.

 # Compatibility Issues
 - In order to easily read the user input without blocking the application, the _kbhit() function is used.
 This function is not part of the standard C++ library, and is only available on Windows.
 This function would need to be replaced with a cross platform solution in order to run on Linux or Mac systems.